wolfmanjm/wolfhbot/README.md

 These bearings are stacked on top of each other with a washer in between, this allows the cables to run on top of each other and no cross over is needed.
-One of the X carriage bearings is raised 10mm to keep the lines parallel.

 The scissor lift idea was nice but the prototype showed that a Nema17 did not have enough torque to lift the bed.
 I think the bottom of the